 First, picture gazing up at the sky detailed with thousands of stars, surrounding the center of the Milky Way.
 You can see the fully formed constellation, depicting the stories of our ancestors long before our time.
 Amazing, right?

 Now, imagine looking up at a gray, cloudy sky.
-Surely, if you squint hard enough you can see a handful of glimmers in the sky, possibly resembling distant stars.
+Surely, if you squint hard enough you can see a handful of glimmers, possibly resembling distant stars.
 Not as admirable.

 The U.S. National Park Service stresses, “Unfortunately, for 60% of Americans today, the Milky Way is no longer visible.
 Light pollution from the inefficient use of outdoor lighting will block the view of the Milky Way for 4 out 5 children born today if this trend continues.”
 Moreover, light pollution dissolves our cultural connections, wastes resources, hinders scientific explorations of the night sky, and has a negative impact on wildlife.
 On a positive note, light pollution is 100% fixable.